nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-05/resources/singly_linked_list.md

 1. When making your `Node` class, consider requiring a value to be passed in so that each node has a value.

 2. When making a linked list, you may want to require that at least one node gets passed in upon instantiation.
-This first node is what your `Head` and `Current` will point too.
+This first node is what your `head` and `current` will point too.